Fiat Croma: Second generation (2005–2010)

 In March 2005, Fiat introduced the second generation Croma: a large high-roof, six passenger, crossover wagon with an upright tailgate, with styling by Italdesign.

 Reflecting Fiat's short term joint venture with General Motors, the new Croma, internally designated the Type 194, used an extended variant of the GM Epsilon platform sharing components with the Opel Vectra, Opel Signum and Saab 9-3.
 It was presented at the Geneva Motor Show in spring 2005 and went on sale in Italy in June of that year.

 Aware of its lack of image in the upper market segments, Fiat opted for developing a "Comfort Wagon", an automobile with design elements of both estates and large MPVs, instead of developing a standard large family car like the previous model.
+To underline this niche, Italdesign produced a one-off Croma 8tto V Concept featuring a Maserati V8 engine and top-of-the-line exterior and interior appointments.

 Its height of 1600 mm falls between that of the Mitsubishi Grandis and Ford S-Max large MPVs (1655 mm and 1660 mm respectively) and SEAT Altea XL (1525 mm).
 In February 2007, Fiat UK announced that the Croma would no longer be generally available in the United Kingdom, after less than 900 had been sold in 2005.

 The car was still offered, but only on special order, with right-hand drive models manufactured to customer specifications.
 Production of the second generation Croma ended at the end of 2010 and the car was replaced by the Dodge-based Fiat Freemont.